-Similarly, if you have a more plush style of carpet installed, then choosing a low-profile berber or woven rug is your best bet.
+Similarly, if you have a more plush style of carpet installed, choosing a low-profile berber or woven rug is your best bet.
 I don’t recommend putting an area rug over a very long-pile carpet, such as a frieze or a newer “soft carpet” (such as SmartStrand) because the area rug will not have firm support, and will shift, buckle and wrinkle.

 Choosing the color for your area rug is a basic principle that applies to most circumstances.
 The only difference when the rug is going to be used over a carpet is to make sure that the color of the rug complements the color of the carpet.
-You may be laying down an area rug because you can’t stand the color of the existing wall-to-wall carpet, such as in a rental unit, but trust me, it will look much worse if you just throw down a rug that clashes with what’s underneath.
+You may be laying down an area rug because you can’t stand the color of the existing wall-to-wall carpet, such as in a rental unit, but trust us, it will look much worse if you just throw down a rug that clashes with what’s underneath.

 One Pattern at a Time

 When using an area rug over carpet, it’s important to make sure that the rug is properly anchored to avoid having it bunch up and become a tripping hazard.

-If any of the above guidelines don’t sit well with you, then throw them out the window and go with your gut feeling.
+If any of the above guidelines don’t sit well with you, throw them out the window and go with your gut feeling.
 After all, you are the one who will be living with the rug.
-If you are happy with it, then that’s all that matters.
+If you are happy with it, that’s all that matters.